Create a work account that links your company to your Partner Center account

-Before you decide to use an existing work account, think about how many users in the account will need to work in Partner Center.
-If you have users in the account who won't need to work in Partner Center, consider creating a new account for only those users who will need to work in the Partner Center.
+Before you use an existing work account, think about how many users in the work account will need to access Partner Center.
+If you have users in the work account who won't need access to Partner Center, consider creating a new account for only those users who will need Partner Center access.

 Not sure if your company already has a work account?

 If you're not sure whether your company has a work account, follow these steps to check.
 If you have an active subscription to Microsoft Azure or Office 365, you already have a work account.

 Sign in to the Azure portal.

-Select Azure Active Directory from the menu and then select Domain Names.
+Select Azure Active Directory from the navigation menu and select Custom Domain Names.

 If you already have a work account, your domain name will be listed.